DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-   This command will tell you the shared drives that a person is connected too.
+   This command will tell you the shared drives that a person is connected to.

 <br>
 <br>